samsungsamiio/samsungsami.io/source/sami/sami-documentation/using-cloud-connectors.md

 #### About custom parameters

-In "Connector Code" tab, there is a "CUSTOM PARAMETER" table.
+In Connector Code tab, there is a CUSTOM PARAMETER table.
 You can store key-value pairs in the table, and then access them in [your Cloud Connector Groovy code](#about-the-cloud-connector-groovy-code).
 Since the parameter values are not hardcoded in the Groovy code, you can use the same Groovy code for different usages by changing the values in the table only.
 For example, you can have an entry with key "myUrl" in the table.
 Then you assign it to different URLs in the table for each of different usages such as development, testing, or production environments.
 Every time you change the usage, you just change the value of "myUrl" in the table and you do not need to change the Groovy code.

-To access key-value pairs in the parameter table, you use the object of `com.samsung.sami.cloudconnector.api.Context`{:.param} trait in the Groovy code.
-Let us illustrate how to do it using an example.
+To access key-value pairs in the parameter table, use the object of `com.samsung.sami.cloudconnector.api.Context`{:.param} trait in the Groovy code.

-Per [Cloud Connector API doc](https://github.com/samsungsamiio/sami-cloudconnector-sdk/tree/master/apidoc), the following is the interface of the trait:
+`Context`{:.param} has the following interface per [Cloud Connector API doc](https://github.com/samsungsamiio/sami-cloudconnector-sdk/tree/master/apidoc):

 ~~~scala
 trait Context extends scala.AnyRef {